unfoldingWord-dev/translationRecorder-Info/docs/recording.rst

 7. Tap the check icon in the bottom pink bar.

 8. Edit and rate the recording.
+(See: http://tr-info.readthedocs.io/en/latest/editing.html)

 9. Save the recording.
 The recording window closes and the home screen shows.